QubesOS/qubes-doc/user/downloading-installing-upgrading/supported-versions.md

 ### Note on point releases

-Please note that point releases, such as 3.2.1 and 4.0.1, do not designate separate, new versions of Qubes OS.
+Please note that point releases, such as 3.2.1 and 4.0.1, do not designate separate, new releases of Qubes OS.
 Rather, they designate their respective major or minor releases, such as 3.2 and 4.0, inclusive of all package updates up to a certain point.
 For example, installing Release 4.0 and fully updating it results in the same system as installing Release 4.0.1.
 Therefore, point